-Youth Engagement for Youth as Board Directors
+Youth + Social Change through Youth as Board Directors

 Youth on Boards — When young people serve as regular members of boards, they can raise issues, vote, advocate and critique the policies, processes, programs and any other part of an organization the board is responsible for.

 Youth School Directors — As those most directly affected by school board decision-making, young people can serve as full members of boards of education.
 As school directors and school trustees, students add current, real time data, energy and much more.